-Note: Be sure that a probe zero has been performed prior to performing this calibration procedure.
+NOTE: Be sure that a probe zero has been performed prior to performing this calibration procedure.

-Note: This procedure requires that the operator know the sound-velocity of the material to be measured.
+NOTE: This procedure requires that the operator know the sound-velocity of the material to be measured.
 A table of common materials and their sound-velocities can be found in Appendix A.

-- Apply a drop of couplant on the transducer and place the transducer in steady contact with the sample or actual test material.
-Be sure that the velocity measurement is stable and the repeatability indicator, in the top left corner of the display, is fully lit and stable. - Press the key to enter the calibration edit screen displaying the current velocity IN /μs (M /s) value.
-The edit icon will be illuminated and flashing. - 3) Use the the known velocity value. - Note: Pressing the key prior to pressing the key will abort the cal routine without saving any changes. - Once the known velocity value is being displayed, press the very key to display the calculated thickness based on known velocity. - 5) Press the we key to return to the measurement screen and begin making measurements. - Note: The known velocity value that was entered will be displayed, and the thickness value calculated will appear in the top right corner of the display for confirmation.
+- 1. Apply a drop of couplant on the transducer and place the transducer in steady contact with the sample or actual test material.
+Be sure that the velocity measurement is stable and the repeatability indicator, in the top left corner of the display, is fully lit and stable. - 2.
+Press the $ext{int}$ key to enter the calibration edit screen displaying the current velocity IN /μs (M /s) value.
+The edit icon will be illuminated and flashing. - 3.
+Use the + and keys to scroll to the known velocity value.
+NOTE: Pressing the key prior to pressing the key will abort to the measurement screen without saving changes.

+4. Once the known velocity value is being displayed, press the vertex key to display the calculated thickness based on known velocity.

+key to return to the measurement screen and begin making measurements.

+NOTE: The known velocity value that was entered will be displayed, and the thickness value calculated will appear in the top right corner of the display for confirmation.